 - First, remove your dentures when sleeping.

-Your teeth will need to be taken out at night and placed in water.
+Your teeth must be taken out at night and placed in water.
 That provides your gums the opportunity to rest and breathe.
 If left in, there is a possibility you can choke on your dentures while you are sleeping.

 - Clean your dentures religiously.